 By October 1 of each year, all current students and GHSON employees receive a copy of the report by email.
 This report is accessible on the school website at www.grahamschoolofnursing.org, and a copy is posted on the bulletin board by the Financial Aid Office.
 You can also request a copy be mailed to you by calling (309) 647-4086.

 Contact Information

-Robert Senneff Brian Slayback

-President and CEO Plant Services/Security
+Robert Senneff President and CEO 647-5240, x2201 rsenneff@grahamhospital.org

-647-5240, x2201 647-4096

-rsenneff@grahamhospital.org bslayback@grahamhospital.org

 Cristy Lafary

-Director, Graham Hospital School of Nursing 647-4086, x2757
+Director, Graham Hospital School of Nursing

-Cwlafary@grahamhospital.org
+647-5240, x2757

+cwlafary@grahamhospital.org